-Laparoscopic surgeries are minimally invasive and should allow for quicker healing times and less blood loss.
+Laparoscopic surgeries are minimally invasive and allow for quicker healing times and less blood loss.

-Some surgeons choose to use a power morcellator to chop up the uterus and vacuum it out of the abdominal cavity.
+Some surgeons choose to use a power morcellator when performing a hysterectomy to chop up the uterus and vacuum it out of the abdominal cavity.
 While power morcellation requires less cutting and theoretically allows a woman to recover from the surgery faster, it may also spread undiagnosed uterine cancer in the body.
-In addition, some women report their doctor morcellated the uterus with coils still in the fallopian tubes, spraying bits of metal and PET fibers into the abdomen.
+In addition, some women have reported that their doctor morcellated the uterus with coils still in the fallopian tubes, spraying bits of metal and PET fibers into the abdomen.

 To treat prolapse a number of surgeons recommend using transvaginal mesh — another device that can cause problems such as pelvic pain, infections and several other severe complications.

 Uterine Preserving Surgery